 If you are planning to have outpatient surgery, you should first find out if the facility where the surgery is to be performed is an ambulatory surgical center.
-An ambulatory surgical center is licensed as a separate facility even though it may be located on the same grounds as a hospital

-(although this is not always the case).
+An ambulatory surgical center is licensed as a separate facility even though it may be located on the same grounds as a hospital (although this is not always the case).
 If the center is licensed separately, you should find out if the facility is a participating provider before undergoing the surgery.

-Non-Participating Providers and Other Health Care Providers.
+Non-Participating Providers (Only with an authorized referral, in an emergency, or for urgent care) and Other Health Care Providers.

-Providers who are not in the Prudent Buyer network are non-participating providers or other health care providers, subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers.
-Except for surprise billing claims, for covered services you receive from a non-participating provider or other health care provider the maximum allowed amount will be based on the applicable non-participating provider rate or fee schedule for this plan, an amount negotiated by the claims administrator or a third party vendor which has been agreed to by the nonparticipating provider, an amount derived from the total charges billed by the non-participating provider, or an amount based on information provided by a third party vendor, or an amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
+Providers who are not in the Prudent Buyer network are non-participating Providers who are not in the Prudent Buyer network are non-participating providers or other health care providers, subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers.
+Except for surprise billing claims, for covered services you receive from a non-participating provider or other health care provider, the maximum allowed amount will be based on the claims administrator's applicable nonparticipating or other health care provider rate or fee schedule for this plan. an amount negotiated by the claims administrator or a third party vendor which has been agreed to by the non-participating provider or other health care provider, an amount derived from the total charges billed by the nonparticipating provider or other health care provider, or an amount based on information provided by a third party vendor, or an amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
 When basing the maximum allowed amount upon the level or method of reimbursement used by CMS, the claims administrator will update such information, which is unadjusted for geographic locality, no less than annually.